Velocidex/velociraptor-docs/content/docs/deployment/troubleshooting/_index.md

 1. The CA is used to create API keys for programmatic access.
 The server is then able to verify API clients.

-The configuration file contains the CA’s X509 certificate in the **Client.ca_certificate** parameter (it is therefore embedded in the client configuration).
+The configuration file contains the CA's X509 certificate in the **Client.ca_certificate** parameter (it is therefore embedded in the client configuration).
 The private key is contained in the **CA.private_key** parameter.